 - You can back up and restore the app’s settings and customisation.

 - You can customise the icons and folders look.

 - Choose a vertical, horizontal, or alphabetical grid view.

-- Search for launcher settings.
+- Search for settings the launcher settings.

 Which one is better?

 That’s a million-dollar question.
 Regarding the features and functionality, I still prefer Microsoft Launcher, POCO is still new and has limited features compared to the other.
-If you want just the basic stuff, then both will do the job, but if you are craving for advanced launcher features, then Microsoft launcher is the app to download.
+If you want just the basic stuff, then both will do the job, but if you are craving for advanced launcher features, then Microsoft Launcher is the app to download.